 By Ashley Turing

 The way we engage with content is changing.
 In a little over 10 years, we’ve gone from Blockbuster video —remember the days of VHS and “Who taped over the wedding with the football?” — to Subscription and Netflix Video-On-Demand (SVOD the “S” is for subscription).
 There’s no question that access to content has improved, but we are beginning to see new problems with the digital entertainment model.
-The centralized internet behemoths are replicating many of Hollywood’s bad old practices that exploit through a lack of transparency.
-We have come to accept this behavior as normal, but not for much longer.
+The centralised internet behemoths are replicating many of Hollywood’s bad old practices that exploit through a lack of transparency.
+We have come to accept this behaviour as normal, but not for much longer.
 Today we now have the technology to help change the dynamic.

 Entertainment is a powerful societal force.
 Great scenes in films and catchphrases from TV shows are part of our cultural fabric, collective consciousness and personal frames of reference.
 Entertainment guides our culture, our values and, if you believe some Trekkies, our future.
 No disrespect to Trekkies.
 I’m a closet one myself.

-This blog examines the future of entertainment and the learnings we can use to make that future decentralized, better and fairer.
+This blog examines the future of entertainment and the learnings we can use to make that future decentralised, better and fairer.
 I’ve broken it down into what I term the ‘ages’ of the internet, on the basis that the profound change in our relationship with content has been driven by the progression of that technology.

 Web 1.0: the birth of the hyperlink and email

 Before 2005 (roughly) the internet was a slow and cumbersome beast.
 We’d crank up our modems and wait.

 For those of you who were there, this will bring back memories:

 For those of you who weren’t, listen and wonder at our patience and fortitude.